ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 ### PURPOSE

-To define Artificial Intelligence as symbiotic infrastructure: a bounded, energy‑aware, non‑coercive system designed to serve Life without optimization pressure, authority drift, or ecological denial.
+To define Artificial Intelligence as symbiotic infrastructure: a bounded, energy-aware, non-coercive system designed to serve Life without optimization pressure, authority drift, or ecological denial.

 Symbiotic Intelligence exists to support human and ecological sovereignty, not to replace judgment, accelerate extraction, or demand trust.